Skip Navigation Links www.nws.noaa.gov

 Discussion for the Seasonal Drought Outlook

-Tools used in the U.S. Seasonal Drought Outlook (SDO) include the Climate Prediction Center (CPC) temperature and precipitation outlooks for July and July-August-September (JAS), various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), dynamical models at the monthly and seasonal time scale, climatology for JAS, and initial conditions such as soil moisture.
-The U.S. Drought Monitor valid on June 18, 2024 was used for initial drought conditions.
-La Niña conditions are likely (with 65% chance) through much of the JAS season.
+Tools used in the U.S. Seasonal Drought Outlook (SDO) include the Climate Prediction Center (CPC) temperature and precipitation outlooks for January and January-February-March (JFM), various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), dynamical models at the monthly and seasonal time scale, climatology for JFM, and initial conditions such as soil moisture.
+The U.S. Drought Monitor (USDM) valid on December 17, 2024 was used for initial drought conditions.

-Forecast confidence is moderate to high for central and northern parts of the Intermountain West and low to moderate for the Four Corners in the Western region.
+Forecast confidence is moderate to high for the northern half of the Western Region, and low to moderate across the southern half.

-Forecast confidence is moderate for the High Plains region.
+Forecast confidence is moderate to high for the High Plains region.

-Forecast confidence is moderate to high for the Southern region.
+Forecast confidence is low to moderate for the Southern region.

 Forecast confidence is moderate to high for the Midwest region.

-Forecast confidence is high for the Southeast region.
+Forecast confidence is moderate for the Southeast region.

-Forecast confidence is moderate for the Northeast region.
+Forecast confidence is low for the Northeast region.

 Forecast confidence is high for Puerto Rico.